content

-The use or non-use of the right primer can make or break your painting projects.
-It remains one of the most misunderstood parts of painting.
-Indeed, this undercoat that precedes the paint is often an essential step in surface preparation.
+Using the right primer can make or break your painting projects.
+This is still one of the most misunderstood parts of painting.
+In fact, this undercoat, which precedes painting, is often an essential step in surface preparation.

-Primer is designed to create a stable and adherent surface on which paint layers can adhere well.
-Primer also helps to conceal stains and imperfections on the surface.
+Primer is designed to create a stable, adherent surface on which paint coats can bond.
+The primer also helps mask stains and imperfections on the surface.

 A surface previously varnished with an oil-based varnish

-If you are painting furniture that has already been varnished with an oil-based varnish, you will need a primer.
-Oil-based varnish has been used to varnish furniture for many years.
+If you’re painting a piece of furniture that has already been varnished with an oil-based varnish, you’ll need a primer.
+Oil varnish has been used to varnish furniture for many years.

 Nowadays, water-based paints are much more environmentally friendly and easier to use and clean.
-However, you cannot simply use a water-based paint, like Colorantic chalk paint, directly on an oil-based finish, as the paint will not hold up in the long run.
+However, you can’t simply use a water-based paint, such as Colorantic chalk paint, directly over an oil finish, as the paint won’t hold up over the long term.
 That’s why you need to use an oil-based primer first.
-Once the primer has cured, you can paint over it with water-based paint without any problems.
+Once the primer has hardened, you can easily paint it with water-based paint.

 Even though Colorantic paint contains a certain percentage of primer, we always recommend applying a good primer before painting furniture.
-This is especially important if it is a heavily used piece of furniture or a smooth wood surface.
-Otherwise, it can be difficult to achieve good adhesion.
-On some surfaces, paint without primer is likely to peel off very easily.
-Follow the instructions related to your primer and wait for it to dry completely before applying the paint.
+This is particularly important if the furniture is heavily used or has a smooth wood surface.
+If this is the case, it may be difficult to achieve good adhesion.
+On some surfaces, unprimed paint can peel off very easily.
+Follow the instructions for your primer and wait for it to dry completely before applying paint.

 Preparation

-It’s important to remember that removing the shine from old oil varnishes is necessary because old oil varnishes tend to yellow over time.
-In the Canadian market, an oil finish is not compatible with water-based paint.
-This is the basic rule for all chemists.
+What’s important to remember is that removing the sheen from old oil varnishes is necessary, as the old oil varnishes were yellowing.
+On the Canadian market, an oil finish is not compatible with water-based paint.
+This is the basic rule of all chemists.

 Our Colorantic paint is water-based.
-Even though many other companies claim otherwise, the lifespan of your work will be short if the shine is not removed beforehand.
+Although many other companies say otherwise, the life of your work will be short if the gloss is not removed first.

-It’s necessary to thoroughly clean your furniture, and Colorantic’s varnish cleaner and remover is our customers’ favourite product.
-Spray it on, let it sit for 30 minutes, and rinse it well before applying Colorantic’s oil primer.
+• You need to clean your furniture well, and Colorantic’s varnish cleaner and remover is our customers’ favorite product.
+Spray on, leave for 30 minutes and rinse well twice before applying Colorantic oil primer.

-Finally, our goal at Colorantic is to ensure long-lasting work for you.
+Finally, our goal at Colorantic is to guarantee you a long-lasting job.

-Need additional advice?
-Don’t hesitate to contact us; our team will be happy to guide you through your project.
+Need more advice?
+Don’t hesitate to contact us, our team will be delighted to guide you through your project.

 An old varnish - How to prepare your furniture Oil-based primer